The Tag-Along 2: Synopsis

 When social worker Li Shu-fen discovers that her pregnant teenage daughter Ya-ting has disappeared, her search for Ya-ting ends her with many horrifying mysteries.
 She blames Ya-ting's boyfriend Lin Chun-kai, who works as a shaman-in-training and vessel for a benevolent spirit called the "Tiger Lord", for Ya-ting's pregnancy.

-Meeting the mysterious Lin Mei-hua, who imprisons her own daughter inside her house covered with papers written with spells and encountering the missing and pregnant Shen Yi-chun in an abandoned hospital.
+Meeting the mysterious Lin Mei-hua, who imprisons her own daughter inside her house covered with papers written with spells, encounters the missing and pregnant Shen Yi-chun in an abandoned hospital.
 It is revealed that the girl in red is Mei-hua's daughter who died in a roller coaster accident.
 Mei-hua, a master of Feng Shui magic, used black magic to resurrect her but only for a demon to possess her daughter, making her the infamous girl in red.
-After the red girl wreaked havoc on the mountain by killing an unsuspecting hiker, Mei-hua decided to trap her using a big talisman cloth to cover her body and buried her in the mountain.
-However, a group illegal loggers accidentally untombed her and enabled her to wreak havoc once again.
+After the red girl wreaked havoc on the mountain by killing an unsuspecting hiker, Mei-hua decided to trap her using a big talisman cloth to cover her body and bury her in the mountain.
+However, a group of illegal loggers accidentally untombs her and enabled her to wreak havoc once again.

 Shu-fen, Mei and Yi-chun decide to end the curse permanently and fight the red girl.
 Mei-hua is killed but Shu-fen manages to reach her daughter and saves her.
-Mei-hua's youngest daughter confronts her deceased older sister and reveals her mother love for her, causing the red girl to banish the demon inside her and her soul finally passes on to the afterlife to rest in peace.
+Mei-hua's youngest daughter confronts her deceased older sister and reveals her mother's love for her, causing the red girl to banish the demon inside her, with her soul finally passing on to the afterlife to rest in peace.
 As her soul is finally put to rest, the curse in the mountain vanishes.

 After properly burying Mei-Hua and her daughter, Yi-chun adopts the red girl's sister and Shu-fen attends her daughter's delivery, warmly welcoming her grandchild.